Working holiday visa

-A working holiday visa is a residence permit allowing travellers to undertake employment (and sometimes study) in the country issuing the visa to supplement their travel funds.
-For many young people, holding a working holiday visa enables them to experience living in a foreign country without undergoing the usual costly expenses of finding work sponsorship in advance or going on expensive university exchange programmes.
+A working holiday visa is a residence permit that allows travellers to undertake employment (and sometimes study) in the country issuing the visa to supplement their travel funds.
+A working holiday visa enables holders to experience living in a foreign country without having to find work sponsorship in advance or go on an expensive university exchange program.
+Working holidays are commonly mentioned in backpacker literature due to the groups sharing some similarities.

 Most working holiday visas are offered under reciprocal agreements between certain countries to encourage travel and cultural exchange between their citizens.

+In some countries there is growing criticism around working holiday visas because governments are increasingly linking them to labour strategies rather than centring cultural exchange.
+This is often achieved by tweaking mobility infrastructures such as visa rules to direct working holiday makers toward certain regions and jobs.
+This often increases working holiday makers' precarity which can make them more vulnerable to harms such as exploitation and sexual harassment.

 There are often several restrictions on this type of visa: